chelobaka/simple-latex-filter/README.md

 This plugin implements a subset of LaTeX syntax as OmegaT file filter.
 Translated content is expected to be Unicode encoded.

-Since LaTeX commands are numerous and cannot be completely described by the code, the filter uses JSON file for command definitions.
-End users are free to extend this file to meet their content requirements.
+Since LaTeX commands are numerous and documents can contain custom commands, it is a good idea to describe all unknown commands before starting the translation process.
+See the [manual](CONFIGURATION.md) for details.

-The filter tries to support common LaTeX features making translation process comfortable enough (comparing to internal LaTeX filter in OmegaT) at the same time.
+This filter doesn't cover all cases of LaTeX control sequences.
+If you stumble upon something you can't fix with manual configuration, then create an issue.

 ## Building